jpdevries/eureka/README.md

 Eureka has been instantiated it's up to your user to find or upload the content they&nbsp;seek.

+### API
+The endpoints you'll need to supply Eureka with are documented in [the Wiki](https://github.com/jpdevries/eureka/wiki/API-Docs).

 ### Events
 `eureka.js` likes to let you know when things happen.